Frequently Asked Questions

 - How much time will the students need to spend on the project?

-- Must all students from a team be from the same school?
+- Must all students from a team be from the same school/organization?
 Same class?
 Same grade?

-- Can more than one team per school compete?
+- Can more than one team per organization compete?

 - How are the entries judged?